tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

    `$COLLECTION` = the 2nd part of `$PRODUCT`, e.g., 006
    `$FILEDATE` = 13-digit date/time code for the file (corresponding to when the file was generated, NOT acquisition date

+   Once the downloads are finished, go to the tools directory.

-5. (Optional) Downloading and preparing MCD12Q1.051 land cover classification
+4. (Optional) Downloading and preparing MCD12Q1.051 land cover classification

    If you wish to use the MCD12Q1.051 product as the underlying land cover classification, you will need to download this separately from the other MODIS products.

-   Once you have created the "MODIS/PFT" directory and done an initial wget to obtain the index.html files, run the following script to download the MODIS data:
+   Once you have created the "$MODISROOT/MODIS/PFT" directory and done an initial wget to obtain the index.html files, run the following script to download the MODIS data:

-   `download_MODIS.pl MODIS/PFT/e4ftl01.cr.usgs.gov/MOTA/MCD12Q1.051 MCD12Q1 $STARTDATE $ENDDATE $HMIN $HMAX $VMIN $VMAX $USERNAME $PASSWORD`
+   `download_MODIS.pl $MODISROOT/MODIS/PFT/e4ftl01.cr.usgs.gov/MOTA/MCD12Q1.051 MCD12Q1 $STARTDATE $ENDDATE $HMIN $HMAX $VMIN $VMAX $USERNAME $PASSWORD`

    where

-   `$STARTDATE` = earliest desired acquisition date; for MCD12Q1, I used 2001.01.01
+   `$MODISROOT` = the top-level directory for MODIS data `$STARTDATE` = earliest desired acquisition date; for MCD12Q1, I used 2001.01.01
    `$ENDDATE` = latest desired acquisition date; for MCD12Q1, I used 2013.01.01
    `$HMIN` = minimum desired column of the MODIS sinusoidal tile grid